wjhopper/PBS-R-Manual/statistics.md

 The z-score of an IQ of 135 is greater than the critical z-score for the upper tail, so we can reject the null hypothesis.
 Note that for a one-tailed hypothesis, simply use one call to `qnorm()` with .05 or .95 for the lower or upper tail, respectively.

-Alternatively, you could find the probability of getting a z-score that if equal to the test score or more extreme (in this case, more positive), and compare that to the alpha value instead of the critical z-score:
+Alternatively, you could find the probability of getting a z-score that is equal to the test score or more extreme (in this case, more positive), and compare that to the alpha value instead of the critical z-score:

 ```r